NicoJuicy/LearnML/dl/deep_learning.md

 The use of nonlinear activation functions in the neural network means that the optimization problem that we must solve in order to find model parameters is not convex.

-Solving this optimization is challenging, not least because the error surface contains many local optima, flat spots, and cliffs.
+Solving this optimization is challenging since the error surface often contains many local optima, flat spots, and cliffs.

 ### Navigating the Non-Convex Error Surface

-A NN model has a specific set of weights can be evaluated on the training dataset and the average error over all training datasets can be thought of as the error of the model.
+A NN model has a specific set of weights that can be evaluated on the training dataset and the average error over all training datasets can be thought of as the error of the model.

 A change to the model weights will result in a change to the model error.
 Therefore, we seek a set of weights that result in a model with a small error.